XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 <!-- MULTICODE_BLOCK_END -->

+**Warning:** If you use a UNIX time in the `FinishAfter` field without converting to the equivalent Ripple time first, that sets the unlock time to an extra **30 years** in the future!

 ### 2. Submit EscrowCreate transaction

 [Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowCreate transaction][].
 Set the `FinishAfter` field of the transaction to the time when the held payment should be released.
 Omit the `Condition` field to make time the only condition for releasing the held payment.
 Set the `Destination` to the recipient, which can be the same address as the sender.